Rethinking the Role of Token Retrieval in Multi-Vector Retrieval: Related Work

 \section{Related Work}

 One of the main limitations of dense retrieval models is that encoding the query and document into a single vector constrains the representational power of the models.
 Polyencoder~\citep{humeau20polyencoder}, MEBERT~\citep{luan2021mebert}, and MVR~\citep{zhang2022mvr} propose to use multiple embeddings, instead of one, to represent the query or the document.
 A more recent approach is token-level multi-vector retrieval, which stores and retrieves with every token embedding.
-ColBERT~\citep{khattab2020colbert, santhanam2022colbertv2} is probably the most renowned model in this family.
+ColBERT~\citep{khattab2020colbert} is probably the most renowned model in this family.
 ALIGNER (i.e. T5-ColBERT)~\citep{qian2022multi} extends ColBERT by scaling up the backbone langauge model and studying various strategies for aggregating the token-level alignment scores.
 These token-level retrieval models show strong effectiveness and out-of-domain generalization ability.

-Efforts for reducing serving costs have been mostly focused on the retrieval stage.
+Efforts for reducing serving costs of multi-vector models have been mostly focused on the token-level retrieval stage.
 COIL~\citep{gao2021coil} accelerates token-level retrieval by confining retrieval within exact match tokens, sharing the spirit of classic inverted indexing.
 CITADEL~\citep{li2022citadel} relaxes COIL with a lexical routing mechanism where a query token vector only retrieves from a subset of document token vectors routed to the same key.
 PLAID~\citep{santhanam2022plaid} optimizes the speed of ColBERT by pruning weaker candidates in the earlier stages of retrieval and using better vector quantization.
+ColBERT-v2~\citep{santhanam2022colbertv2} further adopts residual representations with cluster centroids to improve the efficiency of ColBERT.
 On the other hand, how to accelerate the scoring stage remains under-explored.
-To the best of our knowledge, this is the first work to simplify the scoring stage and remove the gathering stage in multi-vector retrieval.
+To the best of our knowledge, \ours{} is the first work to simplify the scoring stage and remove the gathering stage in multi-vector retrieval.